 ETF Academy What is an ETF?

 ETFs are the modern way to invest in a diversified manner.
 Individuals with small amounts of capital can benefit from features which were previously only enjoyed by large institutional investors such as pension funds.
 Most ETFs are index funds.
+In the next sections we'll go through the main aspects of ETFs starting from the question what is an ETF.

 An ETF is a fund that trades on a stock exchange.
 The first ETF was introduced in 1993.
 It was a major innovation in finance, for the reasons below.